l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 Trading and distribution:

-Company now offer sourcing, vendor development, inventory planning and procurement services.
-Company now also hold inventory and sell on just in time basis to the customers.
-Company use in-house IT technology to ensure this model efficient and system driven with complete visibility to stake holders.
+The Company offer sourcing, vendor development, inventory planning and procurement services.
+The Company also hold inventory and sell on just in time basis to the customers.
+Company use in-house IT technology to ensure this model efficient and system driven with complete visibility to stakeholders.

 No operating segments have been aggregated to form the above reportable reporting segments.

 The management of the Company monitors the operating results of its segments separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on the profit/loss and is measured consistently with profit/loss in the financial statements and also the company's financing (including finance costs and other income) and income taxes are managed on company basis and are not allocated to operating segments.
+Segment performance is evaluated based on the profit/loss and is measured consistently with profit/loss in the financial statements and also the Company's financing (including finance costs and other income) and income taxes are managed on the Company basis and are not allocated to operating segments.

 The management assessed that trade receivables, cash and cash equivalents, other bank balances, loan, other financial assets, trade payables, other current financial liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.